SizeCredit/size-solidity/README.md

 ##### Market Borrow Rate Feed

-In order to approximate the current market average value of USDC variable borrow rates, we use Aave v3, and convert it to 18 decimals.
+In order to set the current market average value of USDC variable borrow rates, we perform an off-chain calculation with Aave, convert it to 18 decimals, and store it on the oracle.
 For example, a rate of 2.49% on Aave v3 is represented as 24900000000000000.

 Note that this rate is extracted from Aave v3 itself, not from Size's Variable Pool (Aave v3 fork).
 Although these two pools share the same code and interfaces, we believe Aave v3 is a better proxy for the real market rate, and less prone to market manipulation attacks.